 Places to stay in Tui

 Day 7.
-Valença/Tui – Porriño, 19km
+Valença/Tui – Porriño, 17 km/10,5 mi

-A short and easy walking with not many places to stop for coffee or lunch, the first place will be after 10km at Orbenlle, it’ll be a short detour as the new alternative trail turns right just before it.
+A short and easy walk with not many places to stop for coffee or lunch, the first place will be after 10km at Orbenlle, it’ll be a short detour as the new alternative trail turns right just before it.
 We’d recommend following it, it goes left about 300m after a stone Camino sign that marks 106km to Santiago.
-The old route goes through Poligono Industrial (Industrial area), the new trail completely skips it and goes through the forest.
+The old route goes through Poligono Industrial (Industrial area), and the new trail completely skips it and goes through the forest.
 At about 3km before the town there is one more split, go left following the river the right trail goes along the road.

 Porriño